tony-aw/tinycodet/README.md

 `double` (floating numbers), these operators also work correctly for integers.
 These operators do not work for non-numeric objects.

 # Matrix re-ordering operators

-The `tidyoperators` R package adds 2 additional matrix operators:
+The `tinyoperators` R package adds 2 additional matrix operators:

 - The `x %row~% mat` operator re-orders the elements within every row of matrix `x` by the ordering ranks given in matrix `mat`.